 Owner, Ivy's Simply Homemade

-There is nothing more Ivy Mellow loves than being in the kitchen.
-A Rhode Island native, Ivy started working at fourteen years old, bussing tables at Wilcox Tavern.
-She attended a technical high school and was enrolled in the hairdressing program.
-Her friends kept trying to convince her to make the switch into the culinary program, but she said, “Absolutely not, there is no way I’m going to be stuck in a kitchen for the rest of my life.”
+There is nothing Ivy Mellow loves more than being in the kitchen.
+A Rhode Island native, Ivy started working at age 14, busing tables at Wilcox Tavern.
+She attended a technical high school and enrolled in the hairdressing program.
+Her friends kept trying to convince her to make the switch into culinary, but she said, “Absolutely not, there is no way I’m going to be stuck in a kitchen for the rest of my life.”

-“I found myself stopping at different places to pick up food on the way home from work, and realized there weren't a lot of places that served delicious prepared meals to go.
-I knew there was a need for it.”
+“I found myself stopping at different places to pick up food on the way home from work, and realized there weren't a lot of places that served delicious, prepared meals to go,” she said.
+“I knew there was a need for it.”

-“The grant was a lot of work for me, not being great at traditional schooling or book work.
-It took me a long time, but through the process alone, I learned so much about my business.
+“The grant was a lot of work for me, not being great at traditional schooling or book work,” she said..
+“It took me a long time, but through the process alone, I learned so much about my business.
 I relearned my business just by submitting the proposal.”